NaoNexus/ChallengeNao24/README.md

 The folder [database](https://github.com/NaoNexus/ChallengeNao24/tree/main/coding/database) contains the ER diagram, the complete database with defined tables and attributes.

-- This SQL script defines the structure of a database for an e-commerce application, organizing information into different tables to manage data related to customers, products, orders, emotions, and product pairings.
+- This SQL script defines the structure of a database for an e-commerce application, organizing information into different tables to manage data related to customers, products, orders, emotions.
 The insertion of sample data provides a practical context, illustrating how the tables are interconnected.
-The queries demonstrate how to retrieve information through join operations, allowing for a thorough analysis of user activity.
+The queries retrieve information through join operations, allowing for a thorough analysis of user activity.
 In summary, the script provides a foundation for managing the online shopping experience, from customer registration to the analysis of preferences and interactions with products.
 ```ruby
 CREATE TABLE Ordine (
 	id					SERIAL,